Automated Graph Machine Learning: Approaches, Libraries, Benchmarks and Directions: Introduction

 On the other hand, automated machine learning (AutoML) has been extensively studied to reduce human efforts in developing and deploying machine learning models~\cite{he2020automl,yao2018taking}.
 Complete AutoML pipelines have the potential to automate every step of machine learning, including auto data collection and cleaning, auto feature engineering, and auto model selection and optimization, etc. Due to the popularity of deep learning models, hyper-parameter optimization (HPO)~\cite{bergstra2012random,bergstra2011algorithms,snoek2012practical,liu2021meta} and neural architecture search (NAS)~\cite{elsken2019neural,wei2021autoias} are most widely studied.
 AutoML has achieved or surpassed human-level performance~\cite{zoph2017neural,liu2018darts,pham2018efficient} with little human guidance in areas such as computer vision~\cite{zoph2018learning,real2019regularized}.

 Automated graph machine learning, combining advantages of AutoML and graph machine learning, naturally serves as a promising research direction to further boost the model performance, which has attracted an increasing number of interests from the community.
-In this paper, we provide a systematic overview of approaches for automated graph machine learning\footnote{We provide a paper collection about automated graph machine learning at \url{https://github.com/THUMNLab/awesome-auto-graph-learning}.}, introduce related public libraries as well as our AutoGL, the world's first open-source library for automated graph machine learning, and share our insights on challenges and future research directions.
+In this paper, we provide a systematic overview of approaches for automated graph machine learning\footnote{We provide a paper collection about automated graph machine learning at \url{https://github.com/THUMNLab/awesome-auto-graph-learning}.}, introduce related public libraries as well as our AutoGL, the world's first open-source library for automated graph machine learning, describe a tailored benchmark that supports unified, reproducible, and efficient evaluations, and share our insights on challenges and future research directions.

 Particularly, we focus on two major topics: HPO and NAS of graph machine learning.
 For HPO, we focus on how to develop scalable methods.
 For NAS, we follow the literature and compare different methods from search spaces, search strategies, and performance estimation strategies.
 We also briefly discuss several recent automated graph learning works that feature in different aspects such as architecture pooling, structure learning, accelerator and joint software-hardware design etc. Besides, how different methods tackle the challenges of AutoML on graphs are discussed along the way as well.
 Then, we review libraries related to automated graph machine learning and discuss AutoGL, the first dedicated framework and open-source library for automated graph machine learning.
 We highlight the design principles of AutoGL and briefly introduce its usages, which are all specially designed for AutoML on graphs.
 Last but not least, we point out the potential research directions for both graph HPO and graph NAS, including but not limited to \textit{Scalability, Explainability, Out-of-distribution generalization, Robustness}, and \textit{Hardware-aware design} etc. We believe this paper will greatly facilitate and further promote the studies and applications of automated graph machine learning in both academia and industry.